 However, Mongols prefer not to eat meat during the summer.
 If you visit herder family, you will notice that they eat dinner at around 5 p.m to 6 p.m and drink yogurt or boiled milk before they go to sleep.
 Meat is mostly cooked or used in soups.
 Spices and vegetables are not served often in the nomadic family.

 In recent years, families living in cities realize that eating too much meat is unhealthy especially for those who are not working outdoors.

-Therefore the food and meal serving in the countryside and city is quite different.
+Therefore the food and meal serving in the countryside and city are quite different.
 Modern families in cities focus on healthy food by eating different types of vegetables and vegan food.
-You can find all vegetables from every store of UB city, while there are plenty of vegan restaurants which have really good choices in a country of meat lovers.
+You can find all vegetables from every store of UB city, while there are plenty of vegan restaurants which have really good choices in a country of meat-lovers.

 4. MONGOLIA IS A DANGEROUS PLACE TO TRAVEL

 Absolutely no!
 The truth is that Mongolia is a lot safer than many other places that people travel, if you don't do anything silly.
-The only thing you should beware are pick pockets when you walking in the busy streets of Ulaanbaatar city.
-Mongolians are usually curious of foreigners and love trying to communicate with you, even if they can’t speak English.
+The only thing you should beware is pick pockets when you walking in the busy streets of Ulaanbaatar city.
+Mongolians are usually curious about foreigners and love trying to communicate with you, even if they can’t speak English.

 5. MONGOLIA IS PART OF CHINA

 The truth is that Mongolia is not part of both China and Russia.
 Mongolia is a landlocked sovereign state in Central Asia and proudly has its own language, culture, currency, parliament, and president.